XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 hellosafe-logoScore

-• No minimum deposit required for most self-directed accounts
+• No minimum deposit for standard self-directed accounts

-• Comprehensive choice of registered (RRSP, TFSA, etc.) and corporate account types
+• Full suite of registered accounts (RRSP, TFSA, RESP, etc.)

 My opinion on TD